TomaszTrebacz/nest-auth-graphql-redis/README.md

   }
   ```

-  - AuthAccess Decorator with auth-access guard
+  - AccessLevel guard with decorator
     `this decorator is useful in scenarios when user with permissions want to change properties of other similar account, e.g, user with admin role provide mutation to API wherein they want to change properties of root user or account with the same role`

   ```ts